-The first experiments with special institutions to assist the President occurred during the administration of President Woodrow Wilson and the initial term of President Franklin D. Roosevelt.
-The Council of National Defense was established by Congress, with Wilson's concurrence, in 1916.
-In announcing the formation of the Council, the President indicated its chief functions would be:
+The first experiments with special institutions to assist the President occurred during the administration of President Woodrow Wilson and the initial term of President Franklin D. Roosevelt.2 The Council of National Defense was established by Congress, with Wilson's concurrence, in 1916.3 In announcing the formation of the council, the President indicated its chief functions would be:

-&lt;sup>1 Theodore C. Sorensen.
-Watchmen in the Night.
-Cambridge, M.I.T.
-Press, 1975, p.
+1 Theodore C. Sorensen, Watchmen in the Night (Cambridge, MA: M.I.T.
+Press, 1975), p.
 100.

-&lt;sup>2 This statement does not overlook the existence of the Cabinet, rooted in the President's Article II, Section 2, constitutional authority to "require the Opinion, in writing, of the principal Officer in each of the executive Departments, upon any Subject relating to the Duties of their respective Offices," but otherwise without legally specified composition, duties, or recognition.
+2 This statement does not overlook the existence of the Cabinet, rooted in the President's Article II, Section 2, constitutional authority to "require the Opinion, in writing, of the principal Officer in each of the executive Departments, upon any Subject relating to the Duties of their respective Offices," but otherwise without legally specified composition, duties, or recognition.

 - coordination of all forms of transportation and the development of means of transportation to meet the military, industrial, and commercial needs of the Nation; [and] - extension of the industrial mobilization work of the Committee on Industrial Preparedness of the Naval Consulting Board.
-Complete information as to our present manufacturing and producing facilities adaptable to many-sided uses of modern warfare will be procured, analyzed, and made use of.
+Complete information as to our present manufacturing and producing facilities adaptable to many-sided uses of modern warfare will be procured, analyzed, and made use of.4

-The Council's members included the Secretaries of Agriculture, Commerce, the Interior, Labor, the Navy, and War-the Cabinet minus the Attorney General, Secretary of State, Postmaster General, and Vice President.
-Its statutory mandate also provided that the Council was to be assisted by a Presidentially appointed Advisory Commission "consisting of not more than seven persons, each of whom shall have special knowledge of some industry, public utility, or the development of some natural resource, or be otherwise specially qualified . . . for the performance of the duties . . . provided.
+The council's members included the Secretaries of Agriculture, Commerce, the Interior, Labor, the Navy, and War - the Cabinet minus the Attorney General, Secretary of State, Postmaster General, and Vice President.
+Its statutory mandate also provided that the council was to be assisted by a presidentially appointed advisory commission "consisting of not more than seven persons, each of whom shall have special knowledge of some industry, public utility, or the development of some natural resource, or be otherwise specially qualified ... for the performance of the duties ... provided."5

-During U. S. involvement in World War I, the Council and its Advisory Commission organized a large number of shifting subunits largely composed of prominent persons who placed their services at the disposal of the Federal Government without compensation.
-The result was a network for interchanging information and advice between executive branch leaders of the American war effort and counterpart leaders in industry, business, science, and engineering.
-Certainly the President and his subordinates benefitted from this advisory structure, as well as from the additional staff made available by the existence of the Council.
+During U.S. involvement in World War I, the council and its advisory commission organized a large number of shifting subunits, largely composed of prominent persons who placed their services at the disposal of the federal government without compensation.6 The result was a network for the exchange of information and advice between executive branch leaders of the American war effort and counterpart leaders in industry, business, science, and engineering.
+Certainly the President and his subordinates benefitted from this advisory structure, as well as from the additional staff made available by the existence of the council.

-With the close of hostilities in Europe, the Council began to curtail its operations.
-Council appropriations for fiscal year 1922 were denied, and the panel officially discontinued its activities on June 30, 1921.
+With the close of hostilities in Europe, the council began to curtail its operations.
+Council appropriations for FY1922 were denied, and the panel officially discontinued its activities on June 30, 1921.7